-Figure 1: A CNF formula with three clauses A, B and C and three variables (a) is converted into a bipartite graph (b) for symmetry detection purposes.
-The two-literal clause C is represented by one edge (bold) while larger clauses A and B are represented by a vertex and three edges each.
-Any symmetry must map $C \to C$ therefore this instance has only one non-trivial symmetry (1 -1)(2 -3)(-2 3)(A B) shown in (c).
+Figure 1: A CNF formula with three clauses A, B and C and three variables (a) is converted into a bipartite (2-colored) graph (b) for symmetry detection purposes.
+Note that the two-literal clause C is represented by one edge (bold) while larger clauses A and B are represented by a vertex and three edges each.
+Any symmetry must map the clause C must onto itself, therefore, this instance has only one non-trivial symmetry (1 -1)(2 -3)(-2 3)(A B) shown in (c).
 The first cycle yields a symmetry-breaking clause $(\bar{1})$ which reduces the search space by half (d).
 Alternatively, the clause (2 + 3) corresponding to the third cycle can be added.